GeospatialCentroid/vitis/gapAnalysis.md

 [← Back to Home](home)

 <div class="alert-box">
-<strong>November 2025 Draft:</strong> All information presented on this site is attended to support the publication "Conservation gap analysis for wild grapevines (Vitis L.) of the Americas" which is currently in a presubmission state.
+<strong>December 2025 Draft:</strong> All information presented on this site is attended to support the publication "Conservation gap analysis for wild grapevines (Vitis L.) of the Americas" which is currently in a presubmission state.
 </div>

 ## Genus Level Summary